FAQ

 Who is running the FSL?

-The FSL is managed by Toronto Metropolitan University and supported by MLSE under the direction of Dr. Cheri L. Bradish, Founding Manager/Director, FSL & Ted Rogers Director of Sport Business Initiatives, Toronto Metropolitan University.
+The FSL is managed by Toronto Metropolitan University and supported by the DMZ under the direction of Cheri L. Bradish, Founding Manager/Director, FSL & Ted Rogers Director of Sport Business Initiatives, Toronto Metropolitan University.

 Are there any other academic partners?